-Spread about 4-5 layers by adding a new one over the previous once it dries.
+Spread about 4-5 layers by adding a new one over the previous one once it dries.
 After keeping the mask on for 20 minutes, rinse it off and pat your skin dry with a clean towel.

-Apple Cider Vinegar
+3. Apple Cider Vinegar

 Apple cider vinegar is a strong anti-bacterial agent that has astringent (moisture-removing) in nature.
 It soaks up all the excess oil, pushing acne-causing bacteria to the point of total wipeout.

-Mix vinegar and fresh water in a 3:1 ratio.
+Mix vinegar and water in a 3:1 ratio.
 Take a tuft of cotton, dip it in the mixture and let place it on your face for 10 minutes.

 You could also leave it on overnight.
 Follow the same drill 3-4 times a day.
 However, try not to go overboard; this can cause dryness, making your skin produce oily sebum to counter it.
 This completely defeats the purpose.

-Dairy Products and Liquid Gold
+4. Dairy Products and Liquid Gold

 Dairy products and honey have been a part of nutritional diets for millennia.
 The milk-and-yoghurt combination, for instance, offers plenty of health benefits such as stronger bones and improved digestion.

-Honey has its benefits; it’s rich in antioxidants, and is known to help with minor scratches and even insomnia.
+Honey has its benefits; it’s rich in antioxidants and is known to help with minor scratches and even insomnia.
 It’s when these two are combined that they develop the ability to combat acne.

 Mix a tablespoon of honey with 1 tablespoon of milk.
-You can use yogurt instead of milk.
+You can use yoghurt instead of milk.
 As with the egg whites, apply 4-5 layers of this mixture and let it stay for 20 minutes.
 After this, rinse, pat dry, and moisturise.

-Tea Tree Oil
+5. Tea Tree Oil

 Though it is an oil, it is nothing like the sebum excreted by your skin.
 This is actually a solvent that reaches into the deepest pores on your skin and flushes out all the dirt and grime.
 It also removes any dead skin cells.